mechmotum/skijumpdesign/docs/install.rst

 ensure it has all of the correct software dependencies.
 To create the environment type::

-   $ conda env create -f conda/environment-dev.yml
+   $ conda env create -f conda/skijumpdesign-lib-dev.yml

 To activate the environment type [2]_::

-   $ conda activate skijumpdesign-dev (skijumpdesign-dev)$
+   $ conda activate skijumpdesign-lib-dev (skijumpdesign-lib-dev)$

 Optionally, install in development mode using setuptools for use from any directory::

-   (skijumpdesign-dev)$ python setup.py develop
+   (skijumpdesign-lib-dev)$ python setup.py develop

 There are several conda environment files that may be of use:

+- ``skijumpdesign-app.yml``: Installs the versions of the required dependencies to run the library and the web app pinned to specific versions for the app.
+  These are the versions we use to run the official web app.
+- ``skijumpdesign-app-opt.yml``: Installs the versions of the required and optional dependencies to run the library and the web app pinned to specific versions for the app.
+These are the versions we use to run the official web app.
+- ``skijumpdesign-app-dev.yml``: Installs the versions of the required dependencies to run the library and the web app pinned to specific versions for the app plus tools for development.
+These are the versions we use to run the official web app.
-- ``environment.yml``: Installs the versions of the required dependencies to run the library and the web app pinned to the release or current commit on the master branch.
+- ``skijumpdesign-app-opt-dev.yml``: Installs the versions of the required and optional dependencies to run the library and the web app pinned to specific versions for the app plus tools for development.
+These are the versions we use to run the official web app.
+- ``skijumpdesign-lib.yml``: Installs the latest version of the required dependencies to run the library and the web app.
+- ``skijumpdesign-lib-opt.yml``: Installs the latest version of the required and optional dependencies to run the library and the web app.
-- ``environment-dev.yml``: Installs the latest version of the required dependencies to run the library and the web app, test the code, and build the documentation.
+- ``skijumpdesign-lib-dev.yml``: Installs the latest version of the required dependencies to run the library and the web app, test the code, and build the documentation.
-- ``environment-dev-optional.yml``: Installs the latest version of the required and optional dependencies to run the library and the web app, test the code, and build the documentation.
+- ``skijumpdesign-lib-opt-dev.yml``: Installs the latest version of the required and optional dependencies to run the library and the web app, test the code, and build the documentation.

 Heroku Installation
 ===================